What is a partner ecosystem and why should you want one?

 • Industry advocates.
 Industry advocates include service providers who hold influence over the products that their clients use.
 For instance, the bookkeeping app QuickBooks is supported by a network of bookkeepers and accountants who use the app with their clients.

-3. Technology partners
+3. Technology ecosystems

 • Platform providers.
 Platform providers are technologies that your technology has been built upon or relies on to function as it should.
 It’s important to build a mutually beneficial relationship with them.